 People love infographics, but not a lot of marketers create them.
-I can’t stress how much of an effective SEO strategy they can be.
+I can’t stress how much of an effective SEO task and strategy they can be.

 In Social Media Examiner's 2018 social media marketing report, 32% of marketers said visual marketing was the most important form of content for their business, above blogging at 27% and videos 24%.